s1rochester1-lang/Punch/README.md

-# Punch — staff time clock
+# Punch — Staff Time Clock

 Mobile-first time tracking for a restaurants.
 Staff taps their name and enter a 4-digit PIN to clock in and out; managers see everyone's hours, edit or